pcalves/garden/_notes/Adapt to changes with grace.md

 It's easy to have grace when things are going according to plan.
 When expected events produce the expected outcomes, a state of grace becomes the default.
 The known provides fertile ground on which grace can thrive.

-By contrast, the unknown is .
+By contrast, the unknown is chaos.
 It casts a shadow over a person and makes them susceptible to stress and irritation.
 Uncertainty makes us defensive, being defensive makes us wary, turns us inward not in grace but in some more primal form of self-preservation that acts in spite of the other or even of the self, trading long-term decisions for short-term ones.

 Keeping grace under uncertain conditions is a skill.
 Much like patience, it requires first and foremost an awareness of things as they are, not as they seem.
 Seeing through the clouds, or even not seeing them but still knowing the Sum shines on the other side.